LClel/foot_sole_texture_perception/README.md

 * Scikit-learn - 0.23.2

 ## Acknowledgements
-LC is supported by a studentship from the MRC Discovery Medicine North (DiMeN) Doctoral Training Partnership (MR/N013840/1).
+L.D.C. is supported by a studentship from the MRC Discovery Medicine North (DiMeN) Doctoral Training Partnership (MR/N013840/1).
+T.J.E. is supported by a Wellcome Trust Sir Henry Wellcome Fellowship (222747/Z/21/Z).